0xseljarida/Inception/NOTES.md

 > **Docker is a tool that builds, ships and runs containers.**

-Containers already worked, but building one meant assembling a filesystem by hand, choosing namespaces, wiring the network, then repeating all of it on every machine.
+LXC could already run a container, but you still had to assemble its filesystem by hand, choose the namespaces, wire the network, then repeat all of it on every machine.
+There was no way to hand someone a finished environment.

 > **Isolation was solved.
 Distribution wasn't.**